-Tai Chi: Moving for Better Balance will resume on Thursday afternoons beginning March 9 for 12 weeks from 1:00-1:45 pm in the Multi-purpose Room.
+Tai Chi: Moving for Better Balance will resume on Thursday afternoons beginning August 9 from 1:00-1:45 pm in the Multi-purpose Room.
 This is a program that is designed to strengthen core muscles and increase body awareness to help reduce falls, improve physical function and improve balance.
 Classes are free of charge and open to the public.
+Sign up below.
 Tell your friends and neighbors!